ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 Also, this tutorial assumes that a node is up and running, fully bootstrapped on `Mainnet`, and is being run from the **same** box.

 Subnets are currently permissioned only.
 Therefore, the process now requires the user to tell _which addresses can control the Subnet_.
-We are prompted to use only the first ledger address (creation key), or a custom list of addresses.
+The user is prompted to use only the first ledger address (creation key), or a custom list of addresses.

 ```text
 Configure which addresses may make changes to the subnet.